gfe--gluten free easily

 I think that’s especially advisable if you have diabetes or other concerns regarding your glucose levels.
 Cassidy emphasizes that point in her book as well.

-The bottom line is that there is no one diet that is suitable to everyone.
+The bottom line is that there is no one diet that is suitable for everyone.
 We learned that with “one size fits all” clothes long ago, right?

 I know folks who have thrived on a keto diet, others who did not do well on it at all, and others like me who enjoy using keto recipes on occasion.
 Even when I do make keto recipes as I did in my review of Keto Breads, I usually have to use another sweetener (such as coconut sugar or honey as I don’t tolerate erythritol) so when I make such recipes they’re not truly keto.